ubuntu2310fake/NVIDIA-Modded-Drivers-for-NOUVEAU/README.md

 ## Recreating the Environment (Build Guide)

-To ensure your environment matches ours exactly, you need to download and compile the official **Mesa 23.3.6** and **NVIDIA Open GPU Kernel Modules (v610.43.02)** from source.
+To ensure your environment matches ours exactly, you must install the required dependencies and build both **Mesa 23.3.6** and the **NVIDIA Open GPU Kernel Modules (v610.43.02)**.

+> [!IMPORTANT]
+> **All repositories and directories must be kept in the same root folder** (`NVIDIA-Modded-Drivers-for-NOUVEAU`) so that the relative paths inside the runner scripts resolve correctly.

 ### 1. Install Build Dependencies